Julians42/Julians42.github.io/_talks/seismo-aws.md

 date: 2020-11-05
 location: "San Francisco, CA (remote)"
 ---
-Co-presented a tutorial on using commerical cloud computing services for seismology applications with PI Marine Denolle and Tim Clements to the Stanford Seismology Group.
-I provided a technical workflow example using the Julia programming language on AWS with step-by-step instructions for getting started with AWS: from selecting instance configurations and getting key pairs set up to creating an Amazon machine image built with Julia packages.
+Co-presented a tutorial on using commercial cloud computing services for seismology applications with PI Marine Denolle and Tim Clements to the Stanford Seismology Group led by Professor Beroza.
+I provided a technical workflow example using the Julia programming language on AWS with step-by-step instructions for getting started with AWS: from selecting instance configurations and getting key pairs set up to create an Amazon machine image built with Julia packages.

 ## Tutorial
 I made an accompanying tutorial video which has over 150 unique views to date.
 I'm copying it below: